ceford/j4xdemos-com-jdocmanual-v1/README.md

 document by selecting the <strong>Fetch Index</strong> button in the toolbar.
 Each time you do this the index is fetched and stored as html in a new entry in the database.
-This is what appears in the component index panel at the left.
-It looks just like the Joomla Administrator menu!
+This is what appears in the component index panel at the left of the content area.

 With the index panel populated you can select an item from the list.
 On first selection the page is fetched from the